selimslab/selimslab.github.io/_posts/ideas/work/2020-5-3-early-work.md

 But even if Silicon Valley's encouraging attitude is rooted in self-interest, it has over time actually grown into a sort of benevolence.

 Your own skepticism is a force more powerful than other people's skepticism.
 Some ways to overcome it are supportive friends, teachers, mentors, quick improvements, ignorance, discipline, slight overconfidence, considering it a sketch, view as a learning project

+The first draft of anything is shit.
+Iterate